Stumptown Coffee Roasters: History

+In January 2014, the company began selling coffee, pre-mixed with milk, in grocery stores.
 In 2015, Stumptown Coffee Roasters was bought by Peet's Coffee for an undisclosed amount.

 Locations

 Stumptown operates five cafes in Portland.
-They're located on SE 45th & Division St., SE 34th & Belmont, downtown at SW 3rd & Ash St., inside the Ace Hotel at 1022 SW Stark Street, and at the Portland International Airport.
+They are located on SE 45th & Division St., SE 34th & Belmont, downtown at SW 3rd & Ash St., inside the Ace Hotel at 1022 SW Stark Street, and at the Portland International Airport.
 The company also owns a roasting facility and a retail annex inside their headquarters at 100 SE Salmon St. The original location on SE Division was previously a hair salon called "The Hair Bender," whose name Stumptown adopted for one of their signature espresso blends.

 In November 2007, Stumptown opened two cafes in Seattle.
 In September 2009, the company also launched a cafe in New York's Ace Hotel.
 A temporary "pop-up" location appeared in Amsterdam's De Pijp neighborhood in May 2010.
 Opened by Sorenson, he claimed it was never intended to be permanent and closed its doors that same year.

 In 2013, Stumptown opened a second New York City café and a café/roaster in Los Angeles.
-In January 2014, the company began selling coffee, pre-mixed with milk, in grocery stores.
 Additional cafes have also opened in Chicago and New Orleans.
 Stumptown opened their third New York cafe in a historic Brooklyn firehouse in the summer of 2018.
+A location at the Portland International Airport opened in 2024.

+Reception

+Stumptown won in the Best Coffee (Locally Roasted) category of Willamette Week's annual 'Best of Portland' readers' poll in 2006.
+It was a runner-up in the Best Coffee Shop category in 2017 and won in the Best Coffee Roaster category in 2018.
+Stumptown was a runner-up and ranked second in the Best Coffee category in 2020 and 2022, respectively.